 It is my deepest hope that reading about my journey and adventures will be the spark that ignites your own personal renaissance and gets you out of your comfort zone.
 Most importantly, I pray your life adventures are filled with purpose, deeper relationships, and joy.

 Bryan Feller is the President of NCF California.
 NCF allows high capacity donors to gain greater tax advantages from their philanthropic giving – especially in cases of non-liquid gifts like stock, real estate, and business interests.
-NCF is the 8th largest charity in America and has facilitated over $18+ billion gifts since it was founded in the early 1980s.
+NCF is one of the largest charities in America and has mobilized over $16+ billion gifts since it was founded in the early 1980s.
 In Bryan’s role at NCF, he regularly speaks at philanthropic events.
 His favorite topic is “Friends Don’t Let Friends Overpay in Taxes” where he introduces generous families to the tax advantages of giving assets.

 Bryan has served as an adjunct faculty member at California Baptist University teaching business ethics.
 He is also a passionate outdoorsman and a Wilderness First Responder.
 He hikes up to 400+ miles a year in the local mountains and in the High Sierras.
 He is also a rock climber, CrossFitter, and a champion of fitness after 50.
 With his good friend Bob Fry, Bryan hosts the Bob & Bryan Show, a weekly YouTube channel focused on tax-smart charitable giving strategies for generous families.

 Bryan married his high school sweetheart, Becky, 35+ years ago.
 They are now “empty-nesters” with two married children, Westley and Courtney, and a grandbaby, Conrad.